districtr/districtr/docs/03toolsplugins/topmenu.md

 ## Opening and Closing

-When a [`UIStateStore`] is created by the [`Editor`], the initial state includes the default for `dropdownMenuOpen`, which is `false`.
+When a [`UIStateStore`] is created by the [`Editor`], the initial state includes the default for `dropdownMenuOpen` variable, which is `false`.
 The work of revealing and hiding the menu is performed by `Toolbar`, when the `DropDownMenuButton` is rendered.
 This button makes dispatches which ultimately report to the UI state store.

-The actual rendering and hiding of the html element is acheived when the `DropDownMenu`'s class is update.
+The actual rendering and hiding of the html element is acheived when the `DropDownMenu`'s class updates.
 An designation of class `.reveal-hidden` tells the Menu to hide.

 ## Loading Options

 Remember, the `Toolbar` only creates the space for tools and functions.
 It is the `tools-plugin.js` that breathe life into the space by populating the appropriate tools.
-This includes responsibility for calling `toolbar.setMenuItems` and defining `getMenuItems`.
+This includes responsibility for calling `toolbar.setMenuItems` and defining `getMenuItems(...)`.

 Menu items for all cases are relatively the same, differing little except for [state] or [problem/context]-specific links.
 Many call out to